vivinordic/sdk-nrf/samples/wifi/radio_test/radio_test_usage.rst

 .. note::

-   that the correct baud rate setting is 115200 bps.
+   The correct baud rate setting is 115200 bps.

 Appendix A
 **********